nRF24/CircuitPython_nRF24L01/docs/core_api/configure_api.rst

         determine if 250 kbps is supposed to be supported.

         .. hint::
-            You can perform a carrier wave test on 250 kbps to see if you transceiver hardware does support that data rate.
+            You can perform a carrier wave test on 250 kbps to see if your transceiver hardware does support that data rate.
 See `start_carrier_wave()`, `stop_carrier_wave()`, and `rpd` to execute a hardware test.

     .. versionchanged:: 2.2.0
-        Blindly allow confiuring the radio for 250 kbps as support is marginally dependent on the hardware being used.
+        Blindly allow configuring the radio for 250 kbps as support is marginally dependent on the hardware being used.

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.channel